Treaties between Rome and Carthage: Existence and terms of the treaty

-Fourth treaty 279 BC
+Fourth treaty, 279 BC

 Background

-The Samnite Wars officially ended in 290 BC, and the subsequent actions of Rome within its territory had reduced the pressure of the Italian populace on the Greek cities in southern Italy, and in particular Taranto; the Italians themselves were being attacked by the Roman army.
+The Samnite Wars officially ended in 290 BC, and the subsequent actions of Rome within its territory had reduced the pressure of the Italian populace on the Greek cities in southern Italy, and particularly Taranto.
+The Italians themselves were being attacked by the Roman army.
 Taranto was experiencing a period of wealth and expansion, to the point of securing a treaty that limited Roman navigation (see above).
 In 282 BC, ten Roman ships appeared in Tarantine waters, violating the treaty, but they were either destroyed or forced to escape.
 When a Roman delegation was sent to request restitution for the ships and the captured prisoners, it was insulted, and war between the two states began in 281 BC.
-The Tarantines at first tried to form an anti-Roman league with the Italic populace, but it was considered to be insufficient, and thus, in 280 BC, they requested the assistance of Pyrrhus to lead the war against the Romans.
+The Tarantines at first tried to form an anti-Roman league with the Italic populace, but it was considered to be insufficient.
+Thus, in 280 BC, they requested the assistance of Pyrrhus to lead the war against the Romans.